What is this TB Hold all about?

 - Students who may have been in close contact with someone who has had TB

 - Those who have had positive TB skin tests in the past and/or have been advised to consider medication for TB.

 High Risk Countries

 Below is a list of High-Risk Countries.
 If you have been to any one of these countries, you could be at risk for Tuberculosis.

 The Testing Process

 At BYU-Idaho, students at risk for TB are tested in the following order:

 - A skin test (Mantoux test) is performed, where a small amount of fluid (tuberculin or PPD) is injected under the skin on the arm and then the site is observed for signs of reaction after 48-72 hours.

-- If the T-spot test is positive then the student will meet with a Provider at the Student Health Center to evaluate the condition and then have a chest x-ray to find evidence of active TB.
-From this point on, the student will receive the appropriate treatment for latent TB.
+- If the skin test is positive, then the student will meet with a Provider at the Student Health Center to evaluate the condition.

 For more information, read our TB Information Document